- Livia Rosu, HomeGrid Forum President & Marketing Workgroup Chair

 Abdul holds a BSc, Electrical and Electronic Engineering from Polytechnic of Central London.

-Marcos Martínez is the chair of Contributions Wotking Group at the HomeGrid Forum.
-He is Standards and External Cooperations Manager at Marvell Semiconductors.
-He has been involved in the microelectronics industry for more than 15 years, working for companies like Alcatel Microelectronics, ST Microelectronics and Design of Systems on Silicon (DS2).
-In these companies, he specialized in the design of advanced broadband systems, including GPON, EPON, xDSL and home networking systems.
-In addition to his role in HomeGrid Forum, he is also vice rapporteur of ITU-T Q18/15 (WP1/15), project stream leader of the Home Networking group in Broadband Forum and participates in different R&D projects in the field of broadband communications.
+Marcos Martínez is the Chair of Contributions Working Group at the HomeGrid Forum.
+He is Standards and External Cooperations Manager at MaxLinear Semiconductors.
+He has been involved in the microelectronics industry for more than 15 years, working for companies like Alcatel Microelectronics, ST Microelectronics, Design of Systems on Silicon (DS2) and Marvell Semiconductors.
+In these companies, he specialized in the design of advanced broadband systems, including xPON, xDSL and home networking systems.
+In addition to his role in HomeGrid Forum, he is also associate rapporteur of ITU-T Q18/15 (WP1/15) and participates in different R&D projects in the field of broadband communications.

 After seven years at Cortina Systems, a leading provider of high-performance communications semiconductor solutions, where Yuqing was instrumental in transitioning it from an unknown player to a well-recognized IC leader developing the Chinese business from 0 to $60M, Yuqing left to start Xingtera and pursue her vision of creating a Chinese-focused semiconductor company.

 Prior to Cortina, Yuqing spent 10 years at various companies within the semiconductor, telecommunication, and networking industries.
 At Silicon Access, Yuqing was a Principle Engineer and led a multi-site team developing breakthrough Network Processor technologies.
 At Cisco, Yuqing led the development of two ASICs that were deployed in Cisco’s 12000 GSR Router.
 At Nortel, Yuqing participated in several ASIC projects developing technologies such as ATM, DSL, IP Switching, and Sonet.